kecman/view/PLAN.md

 ## Soon
+- Add option to select the axis of camera rotation
 - Support loading wkt file format, so we can load Polygons in a reasonable way
 - Implement a polyline soup segment_iterator
 - Implement commands to change the render settings on stuff